DAppSCAN: Building Large-Scale Datasets for Smart Contract Weaknesses in DApp Projects: The DAppSCAN-Source Dataset

 \subsubsection{Roles of Team Members}

-Although all the recruited researchers claimed they have rich experience in blockchain area, they may have had differing understandings of SWC weaknesses and Solidity programming.
-Thus, we interviewed each member to understand their backgrounds.
+Although all the recruited researchers claimed that they have rich experience in blockchain area, they may have had different understandings of SWC weaknesses and Solidity programming.
+Thus, we interviewed each member to understand their background.
 Based on these interviews, we found that three researchers had professional knowledge of smart contract weaknesses; they have already published several smart-contract-related works at top venues.
 Also, five researchers had limited background in Solidity weaknesses, but all had good experience in programming and blockchain.
-Regarding the other 14 researchers, they had good knowledge in smart contract programming but had not yet publish related papers in top conferences/journals.
-Based on their background, we divided them into three groups.
+Regarding the other 14 researchers, they had good knowledge in smart contract programming but had not yet published related papers in top conferences/journals.
+On the basis of their background, we divided them into three groups.

 \begin{itemize} \item \textbf{Management team.} This team consisted of the three researchers with professional knowledge.
-Their duties included (1) launching online training regarding SWC weaknesses, (2) answering other members' questions, (3) reviewing audit report analysis results and refining the data, and (4) managing the work schedule.
+Their duties included (1) launching online training on SWC weaknesses, (2) answering other members' questions, (3) reviewing audit report analysis results and refining the data, and (4) managing the work schedule.

-\item \textbf{Data collection team.} This team consisted of five researchers with limited background in Solidity weaknesses.
-Their duties are described as step 2 and step 3 in Figure~\ref{Fig:swc}, namely, (1) finding out how many security teams had open-source audit reports and downloading all the audit reports; (2) reviewing the collected audit reports and locating the historical DApp versions containing SWC weaknesses as described in the audit reports, and (3) removing non-Solidity DApp projects, as our focus is Solidity-based DApps.
+\item \textbf{Data collection team.} This team consisted of five researchers with a limited background in Solidity weaknesses.
+Their duties are described as step 2 and step 3 in Figure~\ref{Fig:swc}, namely, (1) finding out how many security teams released open-source audit reports and downloading all the audit reports; (2) reviewing the collected audit reports and locating the historical DApp versions containing SWC weaknesses as described in the audit reports, and (3) removing non-Solidity DApp projects, as our focus is Solidity-based DApps.

 \item \textbf{Report analysis team.} The remaining 14 members responded to analyzing the audit reports.
-They were required to (1) summarize weaknesses described in the audit reports, (2) determine if the weaknesses belonged to the SWC registry, and (3) if so, provide the SWC ID and pinpointing its location within the source code.
+They were required to (1) summarize the weaknesses described in the audit reports, (2) determine whether the weaknesses belonged to the SWC registry, and (3) if so, provide the SWC-ID and pinpoint its location within the source code.

 \end{itemize}